brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 _Q.
 What about Static Assets from WordPress's wp-content?_

 I had ported the static parts to AWS S3 long back, and that made life easier.
 It made it easy for me to switch and try out hosting providers.
-I had to worry about the WordPress Posts part; all the static contents were AWS S3 with Cloudfront.
+I had to worry about the WordPress Posts part; all the static contents were already on AWS S3 with Cloudfront.
+The other reason was, once when my website was rather popular, I spent a lot on hosting and bandwidth were capped.
+With AWS, I spent less than double-digit dollars a month even when I was serving over 100GBs month bandwidth with the static sites (including open source downloads).

 It had its own problem.
-My articles were littered with `https://media.brajeshwar.com` to all the static files.
+My articles were littered with `https://media.brajeshwar.com`, and `https://media.brajeshwar.com` references to the static files.
 However, to the readers and website visitors, it continues to work.
-Now, I'm serving all static files alongside the website, which are now just static HTML.
+Now, I'm serving all static files alongside the website, which are also just static HTML.
 Of course, it took less than 5-sec to do a `Find & Replace` and `Save All` in Sublime Text to convert all of that.

 Even if you have your WordPress content inside the default `wp-content`, it should still be easy to transform your WordPress blog into a Static Site.
 It is up to you to name your static folder to anything -- stick with the `wp-content` inherited from WordPress, rename it to something like Jekyll's `assets`, or stick to a more generic `static` (Hugo uses static).